miker704/Strife/patches2.md

     - Finalized Splash Page Styles adding more css vars.
     - Finalized Styles and Conversion from SCSS Vars to CSS for Channel nav bar styles.
     - Updated unused animations file.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for Active Now Section styles.

 ## Backend Changes